-The foreground covariance can be decomposed into intrinsic and instrumentally mixed components with different coherence scales, $\mathbf{K}_\mathrm{fg} = \mathbf{K}_\mathrm{int} + \mathbf{K}_\mathrm{mix}$.
-While beam chromaticity affects all sky signals, $\mathbf{K}_\mathrm{int}$ denotes the spectrally smoother, low-$k_\parallel$ component and $\mathbf{K}_\mathrm{mix}$ captures the less smooth component that populates the ``wedge'' in the cylindrical power spectrum as shown in the left panel of Figure~\ref{fig:eor_sky_ps2d} \citep{2018MNRAS.478.3640M,2020MNRAS.493.1662M}.
+The foreground covariance can be decomposed into intrinsic and instrumentally mixed components with different coherence scales, $\mathbf{K}_\mathrm{fg} = \mathbf{K}_\mathrm{int} + \mathbf{K}_\mathrm{mix}$ \citep{2018MNRAS.478.3640M,2020MNRAS.493.1662M}.
+While beam chromaticity affects all sky signals, $\mathbf{K}_\mathrm{int}$ denotes the spectrally smoother, low-$k_\parallel$ component and $\mathbf{K}_\mathrm{mix}$ captures the less smooth component that populates the ``wedge'' in the cylindrical power spectrum as shown in the middle panel of Figure~\ref{fig:eor_sky_ps2d}.
 Additionally, the joint density distribution of the total observed signal and the function values for a sky signal component $\mathbf{f}_i$ at frequency $\nu'$ is,

-However, before predicting each sky component $\mathbf{f}_i$, parameters within the kernel functions need to be optimized to achieve the maximized model performance.
-The optimization is carried out by maximizing the log-marginal likelihood (LML) that is the likelihood function marginalized over all latent functions and is given by,
+However, before predicting each sky component $\mathbf{f}_i$, parameters within the kernel functions need to be optimised to achieve the maximised model performance.
+The optimization is carried out by maximizing the log-marginal likelihood (LML) that is the likelihood function marginalised over all latent functions and is given by,

 where $\theta$ represents the GPR model parameters and $N$ is the number of data points.
 The first term of Equation~\ref{eq:gpr lml} tells how well the model fits individual observed data points.
-This term penalizes large residuals between the model predictions and actual observations and is reduced when the model well represents the data.
+This term penalises large residuals between the model predictions and actual observations and is reduced when the model well represents the data.
 The second term acts as a regularization term and accounts for the model complexity.
-Kernels that come with significant complexity are penalized for introducing excessive covariance.
-The last term is a constant term that ensures the LML is a properly normalized probability density function.
+Kernels that come with significant complexity are penalised for introducing excessive covariance.
+The last term is a constant term that ensures the LML is a properly normalised probability density function.